 An entity that falls (whether voluntarily or not) suffers 1d6 damage for each Height value fallen.
 For instance, falling Height 2 results in 2d6 falling damage.
 Falling may be voluntary, result from forced movement, or occur as a result of failing an opposed roll within a scenario.
 The exact circumstances that lead to falling differ in combat and exploration.

 Height in combat is a somewhat abstract method of denoting the vertical distance between two sections at that crossing.

 Any entity may freely Move across a section border with a Height value if the entity is moving in a downward direction.
-However, doing so results in falling, with the entity suffering #d4 damage where # is equivalent to the Height value crossed.
+However, doing so results in falling.

 An entity cannot Move upward if the Height value of the Move entry is less than the Height value of the section border.
 Move entries that lack Height values, including most base movement, is presumed to have a Height value of 0.